 Infrared photography is cherished for its surreal vibe – it can make trees radiant pink or white and skies dark or with unusual color casts.
 This otherworldly quality can turn your landscapes into beautiful dreamscapes – infrared photography is definitely worth the effort!

-This type of photography involves capturing the spectrum of light humans can’t detect with their eyes.
-This light range is between 700 – 1200 nanometers and it requires using either image sensor that is sensitive to infrared light or infrared filters.
+This type of photography captures the spectrum of light humans can’t detect with their eyes.
+This light range is between 700 – 1200 nanometers, requiring either an image sensor that is sensitive to infrared light or infrared filters.

-In this article, we will cover a little bit about its history and how to shoot and process the dreamy images captured by infrared photography.
-If you’ve always thought that this can only be done using an expensive full-time dedicated infrared camera, read on to find the real answer.
+In this article, we will cover a little bit about its history and how to shoot and process dreamy images captured by infrared photography.
+If you’ve always thought this could only be done using an expensive full-time dedicated infrared camera, read on to find the real answer.

 The amazing thing is that by simply attaching an IR filter to your camera, you can magically capture images surreal in nature that appear to emerge from an alternate dimension.
-In this article, the infrared light spectrum will be referred to as, “IR” which refers to the spectrum of light just beyond the range the human eye can detect.
+In this article, the infrared light spectrum will be referred to as “IR,” which is the spectrum of light just beyond the range the human eye can detect.

 A Brief History Of Infrared Photography

 Infrared photography dates back to the early 20th century.
-During WWI, such photos were very valuable because they weren’t affected as much by atmospheric haze as normal photos and they could show distinctions between vegetation and buildings.
+During WWI, such photos were precious because they weren’t affected as much by atmospheric haze as normal photos, and they could show distinctions between vegetation and buildings.
 This was useful for identifying potential enemy targets.

 During the 1930s, infrared photography started to attract various filmmakers and photographers.
-This culminated in the 1960s when important musicians of the day such as the Grateful Dead, Frank Zappa and Jimmy Hendrix popularized its use via their trippy album covers.
+This culminated in the 1960s when essential musicians of the day, such as the Grateful Dead, Frank Zappa, and Jimmy Hendrix, popularized its use via their trippy album covers.

 Infrared Photography Options